Patterson scored nine points during a 14-2 first-half run that gave the Panthers a 22-8 lead.

 Dec.
 21, 2013

-Lamar Patterson scored a career-high 30 points to lead Pittsburgh to a 73-56 victory against Cal Poly Saturday.
+PITTSBURGH (AP) - Lamar Patterson scored a career-high 30 points to lead Pittsburgh to a 73-56 victory against Cal Poly Saturday.

 Patterson made a career-best 11 field goals on 15 attempts, and became the first 30-point scorer for Pitt since Sam Young scored 32 against Oklahoma State on Mar.
 22, 2009.